Chapter 7: Conspiracy Theory

 “I really must apologize.
 I’m still in the dark here.”

 “Now I know why it’s taking so long for your little assistant Aron to get that client list printed up.
 He’s been busy getting the word out that there’s a price on the head of my witness!”

 “More baseless conspiracy theories.
 A less tolerant man would be offended by all of these baseless accusations.
 Oh good, here is Aron with the list now and not a moment too soon.
 You have just worn out your welcome Detective.
 Is there anything else you require?
 I’m a very busy man and this little…meeting has taken up far too much of my time.”

 “No, not right now.
 Rest assured though, I will be back…most likely with a warrant for someone’s arrest.”

 Hector made it back to the precinct in record time, eager to see if he could come up with enough evidence to return to the International Trading Company with an arrest warrant.
 Nathaniel’s assailant was Archer Miller.
 Hector took a few moments to peruse the rap sheet that Officer Palin had printed off, noting a string of charges for petty theft, armed robbery and assault.
 Entering the interview room, he quickly appraised the suspect.
 Archer was in his early twenties, long and lean with mid-length greasy hair curtaining his spaced-out eyes.
-He sat reared back in his seat, absentmindedly yanking on the pull string of his hoodie.
+He sat reared back in his seat, absentmindedly yanking on each end of the pull string of his hoodie.
 He declined Hector’s offer of water or coffee.

-“So, Mr. Miller I understand you assaulted Nathaniel Boyce today.”
+“So Mr. Miller, I understand you assaulted Nathaniel Boyce today.”